-Destination Organisation Love Loch Lomond will host a Marine Tourism Conference on Wednesday 28 February 2018 at the Lodge on Loch Lomond Hotel, Luss, Loch Lomond.
+Destination Organisation Love Loch Lomond will host its rescheduled Marine Tourism Conference on Wednesday 16 May 2018 at the Lodge on Loch Lomond Hotel, Luss, Loch Lomond.

 This event is possible due to the Collaborating for Success project, funded by the Scottish Enterprise Tourism Destination Development Fund.

 Delegate tickets, available until 11th May 2018, are available to book via Eventbrite.

 Meet some of the industry experts who will be speaking:

 David Adams-McGilp, Regional Director, VisitScotland